ashwini06/seqkit/misc/Documentation.md

 `seqkit  --help`

-*(**Aligning and running bam-to-bed (default runs bowtie)**)* Picard tools is added up to estimate the quality metrics and remove the duplicates from aligned bam files.
+**Aligning and running bam-to-bed (default runs bowtie)**

+*Picard tools* is incorporated into _seqkit_ to estimate the quality metrics and remove the duplicates from aligned bam files.

 However both the bam files *_sorted.bam and *_rmdup.bam files are present in the alignment_(aligner) folder.
 For further steps, duplicates removed bam files are used .